 This post may contain affiliate links which give me a small commission at no extra charge to you.

-Why I Don’t Recommend Cheerios or Other Grain-Based Snacks for Babies and Toddlers
+The Hidden Dangers of Cheerios (or Other Grain-Based Snacks for Babies and Toddlers)

 1. The Dangers of Extrusion

 All dry cereals are put through a manufacturing process called extrusion, which subjects the grains to extremely high temperatures and pressure.

 This gives cereal its familiar light, crispy texture.
 During the extrusion process, the proteins in the grains are completely denatured and the nutrients are destroyed.

 There are also concerns that the process so damages the grains, that they become toxic to the body. (source) Organic boxed cereals are actually the worst offenders, because the whole grains are higher in protein.
 Ouch!

 Another reason that I won’t recommend babies and toddlers eating dry cereals (like Cheerios) or other grain-based snacks, is that they can be very high in glyphosate residues.
 Glyphosate is the active ingredient found in Monsanto’s Round Up.

 The World Health Organization has recently placed glyphosate on a list of “probable carcinogens”.
 However, the FDA continues to allow its widespread use in the U.S, even though many European countries have long-since banned the use of glyphosate products.